Rajk College for Advanced Studies

 Rajk College for Advanced Studies (Rajk Szakkollégium) is an educational institution offering advanced courses in the fields of economics, business and social sciences.
 The College is a self governing community of about 100 selected students living together.
 It was founded in 1970 by the students of the Corvinus University of Budapest (then Karl Marx University of Economic Sciences), with Attila Chikán as its first principal.
 It is the oldest existing institution of the kind in Hungary, giving a model to a number of later colleges in Hungary and abroad, such as the Bibó István College for Advanced Studies in Hungary or the Mikó Imre College for Advanced Studies in Romania.
-The college was named in 1974 after László Rajk, a leading Hungarian Communist, who was proclaimed enemy of the regime and executed in a show trial in 1949.
+The college was named in 1974 after László Rajk, a leading Hungarian Communist, who was proclaimed an enemy of the regime and executed in a show trial in 1949.
 The idea behind the naming of the college was to express criticism towards the system at the time.
-In December, 2018 the college decided to change its name and dropped the word László.
+In December 2018, the college dropped László from its name.

 The college played an active political role during the time of the communist regime.
 In the 1980s, it served as a base for the opposition and organized several political fora and assisted political movements such as Fidesz, contributing to the transformation of Hungary to a democratic country with a market economy.
 After the transition the College abandoned institutional politics, however it expects its members to be active in the civil society.